Halina

 film;

-(2) the extent of German casualties alleged by Mr. Rozenbaum ("the Germans
+(2) the extent of German casualties alleged by Mr. Rozenbaum ("the

 withdrew with 20 killed and 40 wounded SS and policemen") is an invention;